3Ds Max Material ID & Multi/Sub-Object Material

 Assign Material ID Numbers To Faces

-In your multi/sub-object, the first pastel blue material ID number is 1.
+In your multi/sub-object, the material in the first slot is the pastel blue material so it’s material ID number is 1.
 So whatever face of your object you want the pastel blue material, you need to changes the material ID number to 1.
 To do this, you go into the objects settings, select the face and set the material ID number to 1.
 As soon as you do this, the material on that selected face will change to the pastel blue material.

 You can then select the upper faces and change their material ID’s to 2, which corresponds with the brick material in your multi/sub-object material.